emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 2

-^ Who here has been helped in their career development with some kind of structured help method, like coaching?
-Raise your hands.
+^ Now .. raise your hand if you've been helped in your career with some structured help method, like coaching?
 ^ Okay, (
-^ there's quite a few of you, this is an important set of skills ||
+^ there's quite a few of you ||
 ^ there aren't very many of you, you've got work to do!
 ^ )
-^ They're worthwhile methods which can really power up your corner of the sector.
+^ These methods can really power up your corner of the sector: learn them and teach them.

 ---